kaylacrowder/HashiCorpSample/education-engineer/assignment.md

 Another option is to copy the file content to your local workstation.
 To view the file content, click on the file [terraform-getting-started.md](terraform-getting-started.md) from GitHub.
 Click on the "Raw" button when viewing the individual file and copy the content.
 Before editing, commit the initial [terraform-getting-started.md](terraform-getting-started.md) file to the repo that you have created for this project.

-**NOTE**: DO NOT FORK THE PROJECT AND SUBMIT A PULL REQUEST TOWARDS THE ORIGINAL PROJECT.
+**NOTE**: DO NOT FORK THE PROJECT.
+MAKE A COPY OF ALL FILES, CREATE YOUR OWN FRESH REPOSITORY AND SUBMIT A PULL REQUEST TOWARDS YOUR OWN PROJECT.

 ### Edit the sample